 An astounding two-thirds of Americans say they have been living paycheck to paycheck during the COVID-19 pandemic.
 Most of those cited said that they were not financially prepared when the pandemic first emerged, amplifying the financial stress that many were already experiencing.
 Facing new challenges, more workers look to their employers for financial support beyond their paychecks.

-Knowing this, employers should consider establishing a financial wellness program for employees that provides resources and counseling to those who want to keep their financial health in check, especially during these uncertain times.
+Knowing this, employers should consider establishing an employee financial wellness program for employees that provides resources and counseling to those who want to keep their financial health in check, especially during these uncertain times.
 To ensure you’re best supporting employees, consider taking the following steps to create your financial wellness program:

 1. Seek Employee Feedback